 For the sake of simplicity, let’s say your career was 32 years long because you took some time off or you were just ready to kick back and retire early.
 Technically that means three zeroes (32 out of 35 years) would be factored into the calculation for your benefit, reducing it as a result.
 There’s no requirement to work 35 years, it’s just how the system works.

 If you’re feeling comfortable with your retirement savings, three more years on the job may not be worth a slightly larger Social Security benefit, especially if you have countries to visit or grandchildren to see.
 If you still want to string together a few more income-earning years, maybe pick up a part-time job that indulges a hobby or helps other people – something that’s fulfilling.

-You can still work while taking your Social Security benefit, but it could reduce how much you collect.
-If you begin collecting before your full retirement age and still work, the government will deduct $1 from your total benefit for every $2 earned above $17,640 — there’s no impact if your income falls below this threshold.
+You can still work while taking your Social Security benefit, but it could reduce how much you collect from Social Security.
+If you begin collecting before your full retirement age and still work, the government will deduct $1 from your total benefit for every $2 earned above $19,560 — there’s no impact if your income falls below this threshold.

 People born Jan.
 2, 1960 or later and working at full retirement age or older may keep all their benefits no matter how much they earn.

 Social Security was never designed to serve as a person’s primary source of income in retirement — it’s supplementary.
 Still, that monthly benefit is a source of stable, guaranteed income that’s a crucial part of many people’s retirement plan.
 Ultimately, you paid into Social Security through your entire career, so why not get every penny you’re entitled to

 Our advisors will help to answer your questions — and share knowledge you never knew you needed — to get you to your next goal, and the next.Get started